mas-bandwidth/netcode/STANDARD.md

-# netcode.io 1.02
+# netcode 1.02

-**netcode.io** is a simple protocol for creating secure client/server connections over UDP.
+**netcode** is a simple protocol for creating secure client/server connections over UDP.

 This document describes the standard for this protocol so people can create their own implementations.

 ## Architecture

-There are three main components in a netcode.io-based architecture:
+There are three main components in the netcode architecture:

-1. The web backend
+1. The backend
 2. Dedicated servers
 3. Clients

 The web backend is a typical web server, for example nginx, which authenticates clients and provides a REST API.
-Clients are endpoints running the netcode.io protocol that want to connect to dedicated server instances.
+Clients are endpoints running the netcode protocol that want to connect to dedicated server instances.
 Dedicated servers are instances of the server-side portion of the game or application running in data centers or the cloud.

 The sequence of operations for a client connect are: